 Creeping Buttercup Ranunculus repens

 The Buttercup that everyone is familiar with, it’s the species we see strewn through the short grass.
-It grows commonly in deciduous woodland, cultivated land, dunes, grassland, heath land, hedgerows, meadows, river banks, roadsides, scrub, short turf, wasteland, and as a garden weed.
+It grows commonly in deciduous woodland, cultivated land, dunes, grassland, heathland, hedgerows, meadows, river banks, roadsides, scrub, short turf, wasteland, and as a garden weed.

 It grows close to the ground and produces long runners which spread out to colonise the area.
-The leaves at the base of the plant are hairy with long stalks and are each cut unto three, toothed, sections.
+The leaves at the base of the plant are hairy with long stalks and are each cut into three, toothed, sections.